"There is nothing permanent except change. Change is the only constant.

 and the extent to which those initiatives are

-enterprise changes in the past three years.
-These include culture change
+least five enterprise changes in the past three years.
+These include

-initiatives are more constant and more complex in response to immediate
+today’s change initiatives are more constant and more complex in

-challenges brought about by market “disruptors”, rapid developments in
+response to immediate challenges brought about by market “disruptors”,

-digital and intelligent technology, and profound shifts in consumer
+rapid developments in digital and intelligent technology, and profound

-implementation.
-In one survey, out of 400 change initiatives polled,
+in their implementation.
+In one survey, out of 400 change initiatives

 described as showing “mixed results” – with only 34% being rated as